Stacking the Bricks Podcast

 Becca Refford: Absolutely.

 Alex Hillman: Likewise.
 Likewise.
 Thank you for awesome questions.
-Thank you for sharing your audience and your audience time today and stay safe.
-With whatever’s left of the storm.
+Thank you for sharing your audience and your audiences time today and stay safe with whatever’s left of this storm.

 - EP35 - Debugging Humans with Michele Hansen and Colleen Schnettler